A Buck for a Workout? Kilter’s App Rewards Users for Hitting the Gym

 Madison, WI-based startup Kilter Rewards is taking a different approach: encouraging users to exercise by awarding them redeemable credits every time they go to the gym.
 The credits can in turn be used to purchase items like coffee, food, and athletic apparel.
 The idea of workout-based rewards isn’t new—see apps like Pact (formerly called GymPact)—but Kilter is trying a new spin.

 Kilter launched its mobile app for iOS and Android devices on Wednesday.
 The startup has partnerships with numerous local fitness centers, boxing gyms, and yoga studios.
-Users who use the Kilter app to check in to one of these locations and stay for at least 30 minutes earn points that can be redeemed at local retailers like Java Den or Ian’s Pizza.
+Anyone who uses the Kilter app to check in to one of these locations and stays for at least 30 minutes earns points that can be redeemed at local retailers like Java Den or Ian’s Pizza.

 Users can download the app and begin earning rewards for free, says co-founder and CEO Seth Braddock.
 The company isn’t putting any caps on the number of credits users can earn and redeem for now, he says.
 However, Braddock says Kilter may eventually shift to a freemium model where the number of credits non-paying users can redeem is limited.
 Another possibility is configuring the app so paid subscribers are eligible for weekly and monthly bonuses, depending on how often they work out, he says.

 Kilter was incorporated in early 2016.
 However, the startup’s origin story dates back to the previous year.
 Braddock says he took frequent business trips to Harrisburg, PA, and other cities as part of his job at Epic Systems, a healthcare software company based in the Madison area.
 Braddock says that when he was on the road, he often did not feel like exercising after long days of meetings and presentations.

 “That motivation wasn’t there to get to the gym,” he says.
 “A lot of travel can definitely get to you.”